What are the computer requirements for taking courses at aspen?

 Will I receive an accredited degree from Aspen University?

-Aspen University is nationally accredited by the Accrediting Commission of the Distance Education Accrediting Commission or DEAC (www.deac.org).
+Aspen University is nationally accredited by the Distance Education Accrediting Commission or DEAC (www.deac.org).
 The Accrediting Commission of the DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation or CHEA (www.chea.org).
-The master's degree in nursing at Aspen University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate and master's degrees in nursing at Aspen University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).